awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 ## Amazon RDS Insufficient DB Instance Capacity<a name="CHAP_Troubleshooting.Capacity"></a>

+The `InsufficientDBInstanceCapacity` error is returned when you try to create or modify a DB instance, or when you try to restore a DB instance from a DB snapshot\.
+When this error is returned, the following are common causes:
++ The specific DB instance class is not available in the requested Availability Zone\.
+You can try one of the following to solve the problem:
+  + Retry the request with a different DB instance class\.
+  + Retry the request with a different Availability Zone\.
+  + Retry the request without specifying an explicit Availability Zone\.

+  For information about troubleshooting instance capacity issues for Amazon EC2, see [Insufficient Instance Capacity](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/troubleshooting-launch.html#troubleshooting-launch-capacity) in the *Amazon Elastic Compute Cloud User Guide*\.
-If you get an `InsufficientDBInstanceCapacity` error when you try to modify a DB instance class, it might be because the DB instance is on the EC2\-Classic platform and is therefore not in a VPC\.
++ The DB instance is on the EC2\-Classic platform and therefore is not in a VPC\.
 Some DB instance classes require a VPC\.
 For example, if you are on the EC2\-Classic platform and try to increase capacity by switching to a DB instance class that requires a VPC, this error results\.
-For information about Amazon Elastic Compute Cloud instance types that are only available in a VPC, see [Instance Types Available Only in a VPC](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-vpc.html#vpc-only-instance-types) in the *Amazon Elastic Compute Cloud User Guide*\.
+For information about Amazon EC2 instance types that are only available in a VPC, see [Instance Types Available in EC2\-Classic](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-classic-platform.html#ec2-classic-instance-types) in the *Amazon Elastic Compute Cloud User Guide*\.
 To correct the problem, you can move the DB instance into a VPC\.
 For more information, see [Moving a DB Instance Not in a VPC into a VPC](USER_VPC.md#USER_VPC.Non-VPC2VPC)\.

 For information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
-For information about troubleshooting instance capacity issues for Amazon EC2, see [Troubleshooting Instance Capacity](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-capacity.html) in the *Amazon Elastic Compute Cloud User Guide*\.

 ## Amazon RDS MySQL and MariaDB Issues<a name="CHAP_Troubleshooting.MySQL"></a>